zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 We call that photograph of their head their “headsh ot.”
 I personally don’t have a headshot.
 The funny thing is when you go to restaur ants here in Los Angeles, you can look up on the wall and most of them, even restaurants that aren’t very good quality, will have headshots on the wall of ac tors and actresses who’ve eaten there.
 Usually the photograph, the headshot, is signed by that person.
 Sometimes they’re famous people, sometimes they’re people that you’ve never heard of before.
 Anyway, Mom is asking if she can h ave a headshot made of herself.

 Dad says, “Uh, sure if that’s what you want.”
-Mom t hen says, “Well in that case” – in this situation, then – “I’ll need to have my h air cut, get my makeup done, and buy a new outfit.”
+Mom then says, “Well in that case” – in this situation, then – “I’ll need to have my h air cut, get my makeup done, and buy a new outfit.”
 “To have your makeup done” means  to have someone do it on you professionally – to have your makeup done in su ch a way that it looks perfect or makes you look perfect.
 A “new outfit” would be a new set of clothing.
 Dad is now regretting offering Mom a headshot photograph.
 He says, “What have I gotten myself into?” meaning “What trouble or diffi culty have I created now for myself by saying that?”

 Now, when I was younger we, a couple of times, had a family portrait taken of my family – my brothers and sisters and my parents.
 No w remember, I come from a very large family.
 I have ten brothers and sisters,  so there were 13 people in the family portrait.
 The portrait was taken as part of a little book that was published by the church that I went to as a child.
 The church  would bring in a professional photographer and families could come and have their  family portrait taken to be used as part of this little book.